 The Skykomish River and floodplain near Sultan is a dynamic reach where the mainstem migrates and splits with actively connected channels across the floodplain.
 Floodplain side channels in this reach provide key habitat for threatened salmon and steelhead spawning and rearing.
 Recurring flooding and geomorphic changes also threaten floodplain residents and agricultural productivity.

-The Shinglebolt Slough project is a mainstem, off channel, riparian, and floodplain restoration project.
+The Shinglebolt Slough project is a mainstem, off-channel, riparian, and floodplain restoration project.
 The project is located along the Skykomish River mainstem and active floodplain.
 Several project alternatives will be evaluated – looking at existing flood and infrastructure conditions, modeled river hydrology, and predicted changes in river morphology – to determine ecological and flood benefits, as well as infrastructure resiliency needs.

 The Shinglebolt Slough project goals are to:

 - Reconnect the floodplain side channel at average spring flows for salmon out-migration

 - Restore off-channel and riparian habitat forming processes